netblue30/fdns/README.md

 	https://jp.tiar.app/
 `````

-  Use --server= to pick up a specific server (--server=powerdns), or you can use a group,
-in this case fdns will chose a random server from the group (--server=Europe).
-By default
-we are using the anycast group (--server=anycast).

 * DNS resolver cache with a fixed time to live of 180 seconds for DNS records.

 * Default anti-tracker and adblocker based on EFF's [Privacy Badger](https://github.com/EFForg/privacybadger)